imrafaelmerino/json-values/README.md

 separated by dots.
 Keys are URL-encoded to escape special characters; therefore, they could be part of an URL.
 When keys are numbers, they have to be single-quoted, to distinguish them from indexes.
-* Using the _key_ and _index_ methods from the _JsPath_ class API, in which case, the keys aren't URL-encoded.
+* Using the _key_ and _index_ methods from the _JsPath_ class API.
 This way is less readable and less concise.
 On the other hand,  it's more efficient because no string is parsed and sometimes more convenient because keys don't need to to be URL-encoded.
 I recommend using the path-like string approach at first and only to change to the API way during optimization and if it's justified.
 ```
 {